Marketing Collateral: What Is It and How Can It Benefit Your Business?

 With case studies, you still get to talk about your services, but it’s in an informational way.
 Furthermore, you get to demonstrate to your audience exactly what you’re capable of doing for them.

-The final type of marketing content on our list is newsletters.
-In today’s world, the best way to send out newsletters is by email, though you can also post them on your site for everyone to see if you choose.
+• Newsletters: In today’s world, the best way to send out newsletters is by email, though you can also post them on your site for everyone to see if you choose.

 Newsletters offer information relevant to your industry.
 Your newsletter should primarily point users to helpful information in the industry, much (or all) of which can come from your blog or website.
 Additionally, you can provide a bit of information about the latest news within your company.

 You can offer newsletters on your site, and users can submit their email addresses to sign up for them.
 That way you can establish a link to your target audience right in their inbox!
+Whether sent out by email or posted on your website, you can use newsletters to share company news, promote new products and services, or offer industry information.
+They should include clear call-to-actions (CTAs) that guide readers to complete desired actions.

 Watch this video to learn more about newsletters and email marketing: